Geoffrey Howe: Chancellor of the Exchequer

 With the Conservative victory in the 1979 general election, Howe became Chancellor of the Exchequer.
 His tenure was characterised by an ambitious programme of radical policies intended to restore the public finances, reduce inflation and liberalise the economy.
 The shift from direct to indirect taxation, the development of a medium-term financial strategy, the abolition of exchange controls and the creation of tax-free enterprise zones were among the most important decisions of his chancellorship.

 The first of five budgets, in 1979, promised to honour Professor Hugh Clegg's report that recommended a return to pre-1975 pay levels in real terms, conceding Howe's point about "concerted action".
 (Note: Clegg was chairman for the Pay Comparability Commission.)
 Rampant inflation had, however, eroded competitiveness, and devalued pensions, investments, and wages.
 Thatcher reminded him: "On your own head be it, Geoffrey, if anything goes wrong," commencing an often tense and querulous working relationship.
 Thatcher's point was that the vast increase in (indirect) taxation and government spending (notably in public sector pay) in 1979 would lead to terrible consequences – which it did, as unemployment doubled.
 The financial policy tightened the money supply and restricted public sector pay, ultimately driving up inflation, at least in the short term, and unemployment in the medium term.

 Fundamentally we do believe in German principles of economic management and should be able to get ourselves alongside them ... pronounce in favour of ... providing greater stability as encouraging convergence on economic policies.

 During Thatcher's first term, the government's poll ratings plummeted until the "Falklands Factor".
-Howe's 1981 Budget defied conventional economic wisdom by slowing the inflation rate during a recession.
-At the time, his decision was fiercely criticised by 364 academic economists in a letter to The Times, who contended that there was no place for de-stimulatory policies in the economic climate of the time, remarking the budget had "no basis in economic theory or supporting evidence".
-Many signatories were prominent members of the academic sphere, including Mervyn King who later became the Governor of the Bank of England.
+Howe's 1981 Budget defied conventional economic wisdom by reducing public spending during a recession.
+At the time, his approach was fiercely criticised by 364 academic economists in a letter to The Times, who contended that there was no place for a deflationary policy in the economic climate of the time, and remarking the budget had "no basis in economic theory or supporting evidence".
+Many signatories were prominent academics, including Mervyn King who later became the Governor of the Bank of England.